Paddy Power: Expansion

 Paddy Power had an aggressive expansion strategy involving opening prominent shops in most Irish towns, rather than side streets previously favoured.
 The firm's novelty bets broadened its media coverage beyond the horseracing news.
 Its share of the Irish off-course betting market grew from 8% in 1988 to 33% in 2001.

-Power Lesiure - the parent company of Paddy Power PLC - listed on the London Stock Exchange in December 2000, to fund an expansion in the UK.
+Power Leisure, the parent company of Paddy Power PLC, listed on the London Stock Exchange in December 2000, to fund an expansion in the UK.

 At the end of 2005, Paddy Power operated 195 outlets (150 in Ireland and 45 in the UK).
 The total number of employees was 1,374.
 On 27 May 2008, it acquired the Northern Irish independent bookmaker McGranaghan Racing, bringing its shop count to 191 in Ireland.
 In February 2010, the chain had 356 shops with 209 in Ireland, 8 in Northern Ireland and 139 in Great Britain.

 The bookmaker is known for offering odds on controversial markets in order to garner publicity, e.g., in November 2008, 16–1 was laid that United States President Barack Obama 'would not finish' his first term (this was widely interpreted as his odds of assassination).

 After English Premier League new entrants Stoke City lost their opening game of the 2008–09 season 3–1 to Bolton Wanderers, Paddy Power controversially paid out on bets on them being relegated.
 When the club finished in mid-table at the end of the season the company took out a full page advert in The Sentinel apologising to the club and its supporters.

 In May 2010, Paddy Power acquired a majority stake in Australian bookmaker Sportsbet.com.au.

 In July 2010, the company took the unusual step of refunding bets placed on Felipe Massa to win the 2010 Germany Grand Prix following the notorious "team orders" incident, which led to Fernando Alonso being allowed to win the race, despite Massa's clear lead.